Nathaniel-Coulter/Nathaniel-Coulter/README.md

 <br />
 <br />
 <font color="#ffffff">
-Real-time chess complexity and tension analyzer using λ₁ strategic tension to make positional structure legible during play.
+Real-time chess complexity and tension analyzer using λ₁ strategic tension to make positional structure legible during play. 🧩 Custom Puzzles based on your PGN's using Machine Learning !
+(NEW)
 </font>
 <br />
 <br />